Local Experiences

 Parking and Instructions: Free parking is available throughout the campus.

 Accessibility: This experience requires considerable walking and standing.
+You should be able to navigate stairs independently.
 Our best efforts will be made to ensure accessibility but there are several locations where stairs will be required.